Recall of Industrial Fire Extinguishers

 This alert only applies to 10-pound industrial fire extinguishers that have a welded steel neck collar cylinder, are 19-21 inches high, and were manufactured between the years 1991 and 2000.
 It does not apply to Kidde's smaller 2 and 5-pound residential extinguishers.

 If your extinguisher is white, or smaller than a 4-A:60-B:C rated mdel, then you are unaffected by this recall.
-However, if your extinguisher resembles the fire extinguisher shown here, yours may be affected.
+However, if your extinguisher resembles the fire extinguisher shown on this diagram, yours may be affected.